Dynamics-Based Intrinsic Signal Model for High-Dimensional, Small-Sample Data: Results and Discussion

-Since DNA methylation has no signal variables in the limit of $M_{\mbox{res}}=0$, we consider yet another feature, the gene expression profile.
-Since the processes until we obtain the histogram of frequency to be selected as signals among one hundred trials do not change markedly, we decided to skip these processes since they are not essential.

-Figure \ref{fig:Freq1} shows the histogram (vertical axis) of the frequency (horizontal axis) to be considered non-Gaussian of individual features (gene expression), $i$ for $M_{\mbox{res}}=20$ and $40$, respectively.
-As one can see, there are some features selected as non-Gaussian with 100\% probability even for $M_{\mbox{res}}=20$ in contrast to the methylation case, although the number of features regarded as non-Gaussian will decrease as the number of samples, $M_{\mbox{res}}$, decreases (see Discussion on this point).
-Thus, our framework seems to be applicable to not only numerical models such as GCM but also genomic data.
+Figure~\ref{fig:Freq1} shows the histogram (vertical axis) of the frequency (horizontal axis) to be considered the non-Gaussian of individual features (RNA gene expression), with $i$ for $M_{\mbox{res}}=20$ and $40$.
+As one can see, there are some features selected as non-Gaussian with 100\% probability even for $M_{\mbox{res}}=20$, although the number of features regarded as non-Gaussian will decrease as the number of samples, $M_{\mbox{res}}$, decreases (see Discussion on this point).
+Thus, our framework seems to be applicable to not only dynamic data generated by dynamical models such as RCS-GCM but also static data such as genomic data.
+As in the case of RCS-GCM, the signal component is extracted on the basis of the asymptotic behavior of the outlier detection near $M_{\mbox{res}}=0$.
+Unlike RCS-GCM dataset, which is time-series dataset, Gene expression data are static data, so the regression equation for the asymptotic convergence to $M_{\mbox{res}}=0$ is derived using a method different from RCS-GCM.
+In the signal model we set up in Sec.~\ref{signal_model}, when the signal is contained in the $\ell$ component, the distribution of $u_{\ell i}$ takes on a bimodal structure consisting of a Gaussian distribution with a mean of $0$ corresponding to noise and a distribution with a peak at a position distant from its Gaussian distribution (Fig.~\ref{fig:randomwalk}(d)).
+On the basis of assumption, the frequency $n_{>x\%}$ at which the $P$-value falls below the threshold and is detected as a signal can be expressed as